MurmurationsNetwork/MurmurationsNodeWP/readme.txt

 = Can you explain the terms you use? =

-See the [common terms](https://docs.murmurations.network/about/common-terms.html) we use when working with Murmurations and our blog posts Murmurations explained, and using Murmurations.
+See the [common terms](https://docs.murmurations.network/about/common-terms.html) we use when working with Murmurations and our blog posts [Murmurations explained](https://murmurations.network/2022/07/07/murmurations-explained), and [Using Murmurations](https://murmurations.network/2022/07/12/using-murmurations).

 == Screenshots ==